09pawel0898/ArduinoGamepadEmulator/README.md

 [SetCursorPos](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-setcursorpos "SetCursorPos")
 [keybd_event](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-keybd_event "keybd_event")
 The first to handle mouse movement, and the second to handle key pressing.
+See the [Gamepad-Library](https://github.com/09pawel0898/arduino-gamepad-lib "Gamepad-Library") to see how the messages looks like and how they are composed.

 ### Available behaviours and their equivalents :